bibekjoshi01/elastic-search-with-django-rest/README.md

 pip install -r requirements.txt
 ```

 5. You will need docker for this project.
-Go ahead and install docker desktop if you havent already done so

-6. Start the new containers
+Go ahead and install docker desktop if you havent already done so, Start the new containers

 ```
 docker-compose up -d
 ```

+6. Load Demo Fixtures Data

 ```
 python manage.py demo-fixtures